 The content in the fields of environment, energy and sustainable development differs between projects, depending on the degree programmes which are involved and the teaching staff's background.
-Students with different backgrounds work together in ajoint project and apply their specific skills to achieve the project goals.
+Students with different backgrounds work together in a joint project and apply their specific skills to achieve the project goals.
 To be successful they need to apply technics of professional project management.
 Depending on students' knowledge, lectures and workshops on different topics are included which means that students have got the opportunity to attend different lectures of other degree programmes for example.

-Sessions for basic information about the project options; project coordination; project counseling provided by teaching staff or project partner from a company; accompanying lectures depending on projects' topics and demand; presentation of results to an interested audience consisting of university staff and students as well as external project partners.
+Sessions for basic information about the project options; project coordination; project counseling provided by teaching staff or project partners from a company; accompanying lectures depending on the topics of the projects and demand; presentation of results to an interested audience consisting of university staff and students as well as external project partners.